arstephens/TCGA-Glioblastoma-Database/scripts/README.md

 ### `02_Converting Matrix to Long Format.py`

-This script converts the mRNA expression and copy-number alteration matrix files into long format.
+This script converts the mRNA expression and copy number alteration matrix files into long format.

 The original mRNA and CNA files were structured as matrices, with genes as rows and TCGA samples as columns.
-Since the final MySQL database stores expression and copy-number values as one row per sample-gene pair, these files had to be reshaped before loading.
+Since the final MySQL database stores expression and copy number values as one row per sample gene pair, these files had to be reshaped before loading.

 Expected outputs:

 - `long_tcga_gbm_mrna_expression.csv`
 - `long_tcga_gbm_copy_number.csv`

-These long-format files are used to populate:
+These long format files are used to populate:

 - `mrna_expression`
 - `copy_number`